amritlamsal123/developer_associate/README.md

   * Each workflow execution can run for a maximum of 1 year.
 Each workflow execution history can grow up to 25,000 events.
 #### Developing Deciders in Amazon SWF
   * A decider is an implementation of the **coordination logic** of your workflow type that runs during the execution of your workflow.
 You can run multiple deciders for a single workflow type.
+#### Some core benefits of SWF
+  * Centralize the coordination of steps in the application
+  * Automate the workflow that include human tasks
+  * Manage the flow of work between application components
+  * Integrate a range of programs and components
+  * help developers use asynchronous programming in the development of their applications
 # SNS
   * The various SNS endpoints for northern virginia:
     * US-East-1 (Virginia): http://sns.us-east-1.amazonaws.com